 Another option available for connecting to SugarCRM is via the Server Explorer in Visual Studio.
 Right-click Data Connections and select Add Connection from the context menu.

-Fill in the necessary connection properties and click Test Connection to verify the settings.
+Fill in the required connection properties and click Test Connection to verify them.
 Now you can connect to SugarCRM.

 Expand the newly created data connection in the Server Explorer.
 You can view the data source structure, including all tables and table columns.
 To display data from a particular table, right-click it and select Retrieve Data from Table.
 This opens a new query window with a SELECT statement.